The 2018 Federal Child Tax Credit

-Parents and guardians who are eligible to claim their children as dependents for tax purposes are eligible for several tax credits.
-One of these is the Child Tax Credit, worth up to $1,000 per child for the 2017 tax year.
+Parents and guardians who can claim their children as dependents for tax purposes are eligible for several tax credits.
+One of these is the Child Tax Credit, available simply because you support one or more dependent children during the tax year.

-- The child is related to you.
-He's your son, daughter, stepchild, foster child, adopted child, brother, or sister.
-He can also be a descendant of any of these relatives, such as a grandchild, nephew, or niece
+- The child must be related to you either legally or biologically as your son, daughter, stepchild, foster child, adopted child, brother, or sister.
+The child can also be a descendant of any of these relatives, such as a grandchild, nephew, or niece.

-- The child lived with you for more than half the year.
+- The child must have lived with you for more than half the tax year.

-- The child was younger than age 17 on the last day of the year.
-This means that he hadn't yet celebrated his 17th birthday by December 31, 2017.
-This is different from claiming him as a dependent.
-Children up to age 19 can qualify as dependents, or even age 24 if they're full-time students.
+- The child was younger than age 17 on the last day of the tax year.
+This means that he hadn't yet celebrated his 17th birthday by Dec.
+31, 2018.

 - The child did not provide more than half his own financial support during the tax year.

-- The child is a citizen or a resident alien of the United States.
+- The child is a citizen, national, or resident alien of the United States.

 - The child is younger than you.

-- The child does not file a joint tax return with his spouse if he's married, although there are some exceptions to this rule.
-Check with a tax professional if your child is married and is planning to file a joint return, but this circumstance is admittedly rare.
+- The child cannot file a joint tax return with his spouse if he's married, although there are some exceptions to this rule.
+Check with a tax professional if your child is married and is planning to file a joint return, but this circumstance is rare.

-So, yes, raising kids can be expensive, but the tax code has your back with this and several other child-related credits.
+Yes, raising kids can be expensive, but the tax code still has your back with this and several other child-related credits.
 You and your children just have to qualify.